 Are epidermoid and pilar cysts harmful?

 Not usually.
-If they do not bother you then it is best just to leave them alone, but it is worth getting your doctor to check it is harmless.
+If they do not bother you then it is best just to leave them alone.
+However, it is worth asking your doctor to check they are harmless.
 Sometimes a person with an epidermoid or pilar cyst requests that it be removed.
-This is usually for one of three reasons.
+This is usually for one of three reasons:

 - Cosmetic reasons.
 For example, the cyst is in an obvious site on the skin and looks unsightly.